|

 yield on salt-affected soils and was found superior to single

 superphosphate.
-Phosphoric acid of agri. grade is being manufactured
+Phosphoric acid of agriculture grade is being

-by the Sitara Chemical Industries, Faisalabad and is available to the
+produced by the Sitara Chemical Industries, Faisalabad and is

-wheat, whole P in the form of phosphoric acid can be applied either
+P in the form of phosphoric acid can be applied either before sowing

 observed that ammonia losses from N fertilizer applied to

-salt-affected soils were 15 times higher as compared to those applied
+salt-affected soils were 15 times higher as compared to those from N

-to normal soils.
-Press mud, gypsum and calcium chloride amendments
+applied to normal soils.
+Press mud, gypsum and calcium chloride

-were observed to markedly reduce ammonia losses from urea applied to
+amendments were observed to markedly reduce ammonia losses from urea

 Studies were